Supermarket shortage: Community issues

 A grocery store's 24-hour lighting "does a lot for the sense of safety and community in the neighborhood," because supermarkets can be a safe haven.
 Citizens feel a "dramatic change in atmosphere," after new supermarkets are built.

-In addition, new supermarkets can be used as location of community programs—health exams, nutritional education, eye exams, voter registration, birthdays for children, Western Union wire transfers so immigrants can wire remittances, selling event tickets, having Driver’s License renewal facilities, and providing phones for discount international calls.
-Besides contributing to a community’s overall well-being, such services make a grocery store more appealing to urban consumers: developing the services that urban citizens desire is a crucial way to make new supermarket development work.

-By engaging with local organizations, supermarkets can create a link with a community that will contribute to security, reduction in shrinkage, and provide for better selection and effectiveness of employees.
-Organizations (such as churches) can help in hiring decisions, and security guards can come from the community.
+A 1998 study suggested that by engaging with local organizations, supermarkets can create a link with a community that will contribute to security, a reduction in shrinkage, and provide for better selection and effectiveness of employees.
+Organizations, such as churches, can help in hiring decisions, and security guards can come from the community.
 These make security more effective, bring jobs to communities, and make customers brand-loyal.
-Grocery should also confer with local religious officials about religious diets.
+The 1998 study suggested that grocery stores should confer with local religious officials about religious diets.

-Stores should also keep in mind the shopping habits of urban consumers, who often rely on monies distributed to them at the beginning of each month.
+A 1998 study suggested that stores keep in mind the shopping habits of urban consumers, who often rely on monies distributed to them at the beginning of each month.
 Stores may want to "staff to accommodate strong demand in the first two weeks of the month, slack purchases in the last week, and heavier traffic that purchases less per customer in general," according to the shopping habits of urban consumers.

-Grocery stores should consider developing diversity departments within supermarket administration to identify minority-owned suppliers and potential employees.

 Racial issues

-Of 216 US census tracts studied, the ratio of supermarkets to residents for predominantly white areas is 1:3816 versus 1:23,582 for predominantly black neighborhoods.
-Only 8% of black Americans lived in a census tract with at least one supermarket; 31% of Whites live in a census tract with at least one supermarket.
-In fact, aside from region and economic health, studies find that proportion of blacks in the population can affect an area's likelihood of having a supermarket.
+In a 2003 study, of 216 US census tracts studied, the ratio of supermarkets to residents for predominantly White areas was 1:3816, versus 1:23,582 for predominantly Black areas.
+In 2002, 8% of Black Americans lived in a census tract with at least one supermarket.
+In 2002, 31% of Whites lived in a census tract with at least one supermarket.
+A 2006 study found that the proportion of Black people in a local population can affect an area's likelihood of having a supermarket.

 Case studies

-Many cities and states across the US have recognized the urban supermarket gap problem and have developed plans to address the issue of food access.
-Additionally, the U.S. federal government established the Healthy Food Financing Initiative.
-The initiative provided more than $400 million in funding from the Treasury Department, USDA and Department of Health and Human Services to promote expanding access to nutritious foods, including developing and equipping grocery stores and other small retailers to sell healthful food in low-income rural and urban communities that currently lack this option.
+Many cities and states across the US have recognized the urban supermarket gap problem, and have developed plans to address the issue of food access.
+In 2010, the U.S. federal government established the Healthy Food Financing Initiative.
+The initiative provided more than $400 million in funding from the Treasury Department, USDA and Department of Health and Human Services, to promote expanding access to nutritious foods, including developing and equipping grocery stores and other small retailers to sell healthful food in low-income rural and urban communities that currently lack this option.